-After more than 30 hours of testing, extensive discussions with our 10-person focus group, and several conversations with nationally recognized research doctors like Dr. Rapaport, we determined that the Brookstone Shiatsu Neck Massager is the best option on the market.
-Its premium build quality, simple operation, and effective pain relief make it a strong option for individuals who want some alleviation of their everyday aches in their neck, shoulder, and back.
+After more than 30 hours of initial testing and over six months of longterm testing, extensive discussions with our 10-person focus group, and several conversations with nationally recognized research doctors like Dr. Rapaport, we determined that the Brookstone Shiatsu Neck Massager is the best option on the market.
+Its premium build quality, simple operation, and effective pain relief make it a strong option for individuals who want some alleviation of their everyday muscle aches in their neck, shoulder, and back.
 The Brookstone is also particularly helpful for individuals dealing with health conditions ranging from cancer to C-section recovery.

 Top Pick: Brookstone Shiatsu Neck Massager